 The roll bag comes with straps that you use to attach it to your bike.
 If you wish, you can spend an extra few pounds on some Rok straps for added security.
 No technicians needed whatsoever!

 5. What About Your Other Bike?

-Okay, so you’ve paid your money to buy your panniers.
-You’ve paid for the racks and fittings and you’ve paid to have them professionally installed at your official manufacturer garage.
+Okay, so you’ve paid for some panniers.
+You’ve paid for the racks and fittings, and you’ve paid to have them professionally installed at the manufacturer garage.

 If you have another bike, then you better get ready to go through the entire process all over again!